rawkintrevo/ai-summaries/summaries/wherewizardsstayuplatetheoriginsoftheinternet/Licklider.md

 ---
 layout: page
 title: Licklider
-date: 2024-01-24 18:49:03
+date: 2024-01-24 20:17:46
 ---

 [Back](./)

-The relationship between the military and computer establishments began during World War II.
-The military funded numerous computing experiments at the time, including the development of the Mark I, a large-scale calculator, and the ENIAC project, which led to the creation of the first electronic computer.
-In the early 1950s, computing primarily focused on performing arithmetic calculations quickly.
-Companies, especially banks, used computers for large-scale calculations.
-IBM, already a leading manufacturer of time clocks and tabulating equipment, entered the computer industry in 1953 and quickly surpassed the sales of its competitor, Univac.
+In the early years of the computer industry, the military played a significant role in funding computing experiments.
+During World War II, the military funded various computing projects to aid in faster calculations.
+For example, the Navy supported the development of the Mark I, a large-scale calculator, and the Army funded the Electronic Numerical Integrator And Calculator (ENIAC) project at the University of Pennsylvania.

+In the 1950s, computing was primarily used for arithmetic operations, and companies like IBM started manufacturing large electronic computers for businesses.
+IBM's sales staff became legendary, and their machines quickly surpassed competitors like the Univac.

-In the late 1950s, Ken Olsen left MIT's Lincoln Laboratory to start the Digital Equipment Corporation.
-He built a smaller computer called a minicomputer that could interact directly with the user.
-Around the same time, another group of computer researchers at MIT came up with the concept of "time-sharing," which allowed many users to have interactive access to computers through individual terminals.
-Time-sharing eliminated the tedious waiting involved in batch processing and allowed users to obtain results immediately.
-The researchers saw time-sharing as a better way to operate and wanted to change the perception that computers were not a casual thing.
+In the late 1950s, Ken Olsen, an engineer, left MIT's Lincoln Laboratory and formed the Digital Equipment Corporation.
+One of their innovations was the development of the minicomputer, a smaller computer that could interact directly with the user.
+This idea came from a group of computer researchers at MIT.
+Another concept that was catching on was time-sharing, which allowed multiple users to have interactive access to computers from individual terminals.
+Time-sharing eliminated the need for batch processing and allowed users to obtain results immediately.

-However, time-sharing did not eliminate the coordination of competing demands on the machine by different users.
-As the number of users increased, more of the computer's resources were dedicated to coordination, reducing actual processing time.
-Time-sharing had its limitations, but it sparked the idea of human-computer interaction and the potential for computers to act as extensions of human intelligence.

-In 1961, the Air Force passed the Q-32 computer to ARPA (Advanced Research Projects Agency), which did not have anyone to administer the contract.
-J.C.R.
-Licklider, an eminent psychologist and computer enthusiast, was chosen to lead the command and control division at ARPA and also oversee a new program in behavioral sciences.
-Licklider believed that computers could amplify human intelligence and expand our analytical powers.
-He saw the potential for computers to act as problem-solving partners and to save valuable time.
-Licklider published a seminal paper in 1960 titled "Man-Computer Symbiosis," in which he described the close coupling between humans and computers and the potential for cooperative decision-making.

-Licklider's ideas and enthusiasm for interactive computing caught the attention of Jack Ruina, the director of ARPA.
-Licklider joined ARPA in 1962 and quickly set out to change the perception of computers as tools for numerical calculations.
-He reached out to the best computer scientists of the time and brought them into ARPA's sphere.
-Licklider promoted the concept of time-sharing and saw great potential in it.
-He envisioned a future where computers would be accessible to everyone, allowing for interactive communication and cooperation.
-Licklider also advocated for the standardization of programming languages and systems to facilitate communication among different computers.
+The military's interest in computing continued in the 1960s when the Air Force passed on the Q-32 computer to the Advanced Research Projects Agency (ARPA), which was responsible for developing new technologies for the military.
+ARPA was searching for someone to administer the Q-32 project and to lead a new program in behavioral sciences.
+They found their candidate in J.C.R Licklider, a psychologist who had a strong interest in computers and their potential.

+Licklider believed that computers had the potential to act as extensions of human capabilities and envisioned a future where humans and computers worked as a symbiotic partnership.
+He saw the value in time-sharing and interactive computing, and his ideas shaped the direction of ARPA's research.

+Licklider's influence on the field of computer science was profound.
+He wrote a seminal paper called "Man-Computer Symbiosis" in 1960, in which he argued for the close coupling of humans and computers for cooperative decision making.
+He saw computers as tools that could amplify human intelligence and expand our analytical powers.

-By the time Licklider left ARPA in 1964, he had shifted the agency's focus to advanced research in time-sharing systems, computer graphics, and improved computer languages.
-His successor, Ivan Sutherland, continued Licklider's work and hired Bob Taylor, who eventually played a key role in the development of ARPANET, the precursor to the internet.
-Licklider's vision and enthusiasm for computer technology paved the way for the interconnected world we know today.
+After joining ARPA, Licklider worked to shift the focus of the agency's research from command and control systems to advanced time-sharing systems, computer graphics, and improved computer languages.
+He also laid the foundation for the development of a network of interconnected computers.

+Licklider's tenure at ARPA was short-lived, but his ideas and influence left a lasting impact on the field of computer science.
+He believed that computers had the potential to transform society and enable greater collaboration and problem-solving.
+His vision set the stage for the development of the modern internet and the widespread use of computers in various industries.

-Words: 530
+Words: 452